Who We Are

 She prides herself in serving her community, both locally and globally.
 She has sat on multiple nonprofit Boards and volunteers her time for different causes throughout the year.

-Kim is a Sigma Kappa Alumnae and served as an Advisor to the Kappa Phi chapter at FAU.
-In her spare time, she loves playing tennis, discovering local restaurants in Cleveland, and navigating the great local brewery scene.
-She is married to her husband, Nick Lumpkin, and they have five fur babies.
+Kim is a Sigma Kappa Alumnae and serves as an Advisor to the Kappa Zeta chapter at Elon University.
+In her spare time, she loves playing tennis, discovering local restaurants in Cincinnati, and navigating the great local brewery and wine scenes.
+She is married to her husband, Nick Lumpkin, and they have four fur babies.

 Contact Kim Bancsi